MacOS Catalina, ruby bad interpreter error

 Another Catalina rant, this time about Ruby.
-As far as I know, on MacOS, it is advisable to For example users don’t have write permission on the system’s gems folder. , and install a separate version for development.
+As far as I know, on MacOS, it is advisable to leave system Ruby version to the OS (For example users don't have write permission on the system's gems folder.) , and install a separate version for development.
 I had one installed via Homebrew, and never had any issues with it.

 But after Catalina upgrade, I couldn't run Jekyll.
 Every time it would fail with the following error: